snbaem/testSite/README.md

 # testSite
-An AEM 6.5 archetype 23 project for local development and testing..
+An AEM 6.5 archetype 23 project for local development and testing...